VinodhThiagarajan1309/docker-artifacts/README.md

+# This Repo holds files that makes the Docker Image creation of a Java Maven Project simple

 ### Follow these steps to create your Docker Image for your Java Maven Project

 1. First create a folder named **docker** in your **src/main** directory